sekwah41/SekCLib/README.md

 While some of this mod will be entirely abstracted for cross loader use, others will use an interface then have a forge and fabric implementation.

 If there is anything you would like to see added please let me know either via discord or an issue on github.

+**While some features may not be consistent across loaders, the goal is to get as close as possible.**
+Any differences will be outlined on the common interface.
+And in some cases an equivalent may be provided on the other loader.

 # Mods Using The Library
 This list does not include every mod that is using the library, just the ones I know of.